Connecting the Dots…

 Hi, I’m Karen.

-I’m a certified holistic health coach with training in mind-body nutrition and environmental health.
-For more than a decade I’ve helped women make sense of health information in ways that feel empowering, not overwhelming.
+For more than a decade, I’ve helped women navigate wellness information in ways that feel supportive, grounded, and realistic — not overwhelming.

-I believe in connecting the dots, one at a time.
+I believe in creating a healthier, calmer, more connected life — one thoughtful choice at a time.

 Three pillars of midlife wellness